 - Diseases of the bile ducts, gallbladder or pancreas

 - Esophageal disorders, including Barrett’s esophagus and strictures

 - GERD (gastroesophageal reflux disease)

 - Liver diseases

 Parkland Medical Center offers you access to specialized services and teams of healthcare professionals encompassing multiple disciplines, including:

 Scheduled for a Procedure?

-For questions about your procedure, call 603.421.3663.
+You can preregister online or call (603) 421-3634 for more information regarding your procedure.
 We are located at the Nutfield Professional Building at 44 Birch Street (Use Entrance D, behind the building) in Derry.